Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Introduction

 Recall that the trace of the heat kernel of the Laplace-Beltrami operator on a closed $d$-dimensional Riemannian manifold ${M}$ is a primary source of spectral invariants.
-Denoting the spectrum by $\{\lambda_j\}_{j=1}^\infty$, the heat trace (on the left below) yields an asymptotic expansion of the following form as $t \downarrow 0^{+}$:
+Denoting the spectrum by $\{\lambda_j\}_{j=1}^\infty$, the heat trace yields an asymptotic expansion of the following form as $t \downarrow 0^{+}$:

 The coefficients $a_k$ are spectral invariants referred to as the \emph{heat invariants}.
 The first two, for example, give the volume and the total scalar curvature of the Riemannian manifold.